What is an STP?

 What about NHS frontline staff?

 The proposals are based on local knowledge about the priorities and challenges in different parts of the country.
 Frontline staff are crucial to understanding these.
-Many STP leadership teams include clinical representatives and several footprint leaders come from a clinical background.
+Many STP senior leaders come from a clinical background and leadership teams often include clinical representatives.

 STPs have allowed areas to think about long-term solutions to local workforce challenges, as well as supporting staff to develop their skills and provide the best care possible for patients.